.ae

-The internationalized country code top-level domain in the Arabic alphabet of the UAE is امارات., which is romanized as emarat.
+The internationalised country code top-level domain in the Arabic alphabet of the UAE is امارات., which is romanised as emarat.
 It is represented as .xn--mgbaam7a8h in Punycode.

 Second and third level domain registrations

 The domain ae is administered by the Telecommunications and Digital Government Regulatory Authority (TDRA) of the UAE.

 Registrations are permitted directly at the second level (unrestricted zone) or at the third level (restricted zone) beneath several category labels.
 During 1995–2003 co.ae was used for commercial entities, but this has been deprecated by the UAE Network Information Center (UAEnic) in 2003 in preference to the commercial use of second-level registrations; existing co.ae registrations were allowed to be retained if their registrants so desire.
 During 2008 when ae was re-delegated to the TRA, the .aeDA published new policies in which co.ae was introduced only for local commercial companies provided that the name is connected to the business name.